Plug-in hybrid: Modes of operation

 A plug-in hybrid operates in charge-depleting and charge-sustaining modes.
 Combinations of these two modes are termed blended mode or mixed-mode.
 These vehicles can be designed to drive for an extended range in all-electric mode, either at low speeds only or at all speeds.
 These modes manage the vehicle's battery discharge strategy, and their use has a direct effect on the size and type of battery required:

-Charge-depleting mode allows a fully charged PHEV to operate exclusively (or depending on the vehicle, almost exclusively, except during hard acceleration) on electric power until its battery state of charge is depleted to a predetermined level, at which time the vehicle's internal combustion engine or fuel cell will be engaged.
+Charge-depleting mode allows a fully charged PHEV to operate exclusively (or, depending on the vehicle, almost exclusively, except during hard acceleration) on electric power until its battery state of charge is depleted to a predetermined level, at which time the vehicle's internal combustion engine or fuel cell will be engaged.
 This period is the vehicle's all-electric range.
 This is the only mode that a battery electric vehicle can operate in, hence their limited range.

 Mixed mode describes a trip using a combination of multiple modes.
 For example, a car may begin a trip in low-speed charge-depleting mode, then enter onto a freeway and operate in blended mode.
-The driver might exit the freeway and drive without the internal combustion engine until all-electric range is exhausted.
-The vehicle can revert to a charge sustaining-mode until the final destination is reached.
+The driver might exit the freeway and drive without the internal combustion engine until the all-electric range is exhausted.
+The vehicle can revert to a charge-sustaining mode until the final destination is reached.
 This contrasts with a charge-depleting trip that would be driven within the limits of a PHEV's all-electric range.

-Most PHEV's also have two additional charge sustaining modes:
+Most PHEVs also have two additional charge-sustaining modes:

-Battery hold; the electric motor is locked out and the vehicle operates exclusively on combustion power, so that whatever charge is left in the battery remains for when mixed mode or full electric operation are re-engaged, whilst regenerative braking will still be available to boost the battery charge.
-On some PHEVs, vehicle services that use the traction battery (such as heating and air conditioning) are placed in a low power consumption mode to further conserve the remaining battery charge.
-The lock-out of the electric motor is automatically overridden (charge permitting) should full acceleration be required.
+Battery hold; the electric motor is locked out, and the vehicle operates exclusively on combustion power, so that whatever charge is left in the battery remains for when mixed mode or full electric operation are re-engaged, whilst regenerative braking will still be available to boost the battery charge.
+On some PHEVs, vehicle services that use the traction battery (such as heating and air conditioning) are placed in a low-power-consumption mode to conserve the remaining battery charge further.
+The electric motor's lockout is automatically overridden (when charging permits) if full acceleration is required.

-Self charge; the electric motor's armature is engaged to the transmission, but is connected to the battery so that it runs as a generator and therefore recharges the battery whilst the car is in motion, although this comes at the expense of higher fuel consumption, as the combustion engine has to both power the vehicle itself and charge the battery.
+Self charge; the electric motor's armature is engaged to the transmission, but is connected to the battery so that it runs as a generator and therefore recharges the battery whilst the car is in motion.
+However, this comes at the expense of higher fuel consumption, as the combustion engine must both power the vehicle and charge the battery.
 This is useful for 'charging on the move' when there are limited places to plug the vehicle in.